 Students can access the Aebersold Recreation Center or take advantage of other opportunities for physical activity in a relaxed group setting.
 Having students engage in a variety of activities may help them find something they enjoy and stay active, now and in the future.

 Having a place to study quietly or relax is vital to a student's academic success.
 Our program aims to provide a study space for students in the ATLAS program to feel comfortable.
 The space will be flexible to their needs and will change with their ideas about what works for them.

 There are a lot of great opportunities on campus, in the Slippery Rock community and beyond.
 We want to connect students to events that will provide them a variety of settings to practice the skills they are learning.

 Our mission is to help our students succeed, but there are unexpected factors that may occur.
 With that in mind, we are available to assist students in the ATLAS program when those situations occur.

 When a student discloses a diagnosis of autism spectrum disorder and is approved for accommodations through the Office of Disability Services, he/she will immediately be invited to participate in the ATLAS program.

 If interested, the student will be asked to schedule a Navigation Meeting with our ATLAS staff to see how we can best support the student's needs.
 You must be a registered student in the Office of Disability Services to participate in the ATLAS Program.

 VOLUNTEER PEER MENTOR

-As a component of our ATLAS program, the Office of Disability Services will occasionally be seeking current SRU students to serve as peer mentors.
-For information about what this position requires and to access the application, please click here.
-Once completed, please turn in your application and required materials to the Office of Disability Services located in room 105 at the University Union.
+As a component of our ATLAS program, the Office of Disability Services will occasionally be seeing current SRU students to serve as peer mentors.
+For information about what that position entails and to view and/or print an application, please refer to the Application Packet for ATLAS Volunteer Peer Mentor Position.
+Once completed, please turn in your application and required materials to the Office of Disability Services located in room 105 University Union.